-I’ve always been interested in nutrition and the digestive system.
+Hello!
+And welcome to my story.
+I have always been interested in nutrition and the digestive system.
 The first year in science class that we started to learn about the human body, I knew I wanted to be able to have a job that made me learn more about it.
-Specifically I was always interested in the digestive system.
-And now, I’m continuing to learn!
-My story will give you some insight into why it’s always been of interest to me, and why I have a passion for helping others with meal plans.
-Yes I love food – but it’s more than that believe it or not. : )
+Specifically I was always interested in the digestive system, and still continuing to learn!

 If you want to read an abbreviated version of my story, check out my first blog post, “I Always Had A Different Beet”.